cjolowicz/blog/content/posts/hypermodern-python-project.md

 [Poetry](https://poetry.eustace.io) is a tool to manage Python packaging and dependencies.
 Its ease of use and support for modern workflows make it the ideal successor to the venerable [setuptools](http://setuptools.readthedocs.io).
-It is similar to `npm` and `yarn` in the JavaScript world, and other modern package and dependency managers.
+It is similar to `npm` and `yarn` in the JavaScript world, and to other modern package and dependency managers.

 With Poetry 1.0 [around the